callum-hart/ysu/README.md

 You may have noticed this sequence diagram depicts exactly what is happening in the basic example shown earlier.

-Since yielding from a generator triggers a (re)render in the UI – and generators can generate values forever – implementing infinite and finite sequences such as polling or retries is trivial.
+Since yielding from a generator triggers a (re)render in the UI, and generators can generate values forever, implementing infinite and finite sequences such as polling or retries is trivial.

 Polling is as simple as calling an endpoint and yielding an update to the UI within an [infinite loop](https://github.com/callum-hart/ysu/blob/master/src/examples/Polling/sequence.js#L8).
 Whilst retrying an XHR request does the same but from within a [finite loop](https://github.com/callum-hart/ysu/blob/master/src/examples/RetryRequest/sequence.js#L18).